By: Rachel Hill Ponko—

 The Delaware County Historical Society is one of 17 organizations across the state recognized with IHS’s second round of Heritage Support Grants.
 In addition to funding, the organizations received unique access to coaching on grant writing and individual projects.
 IHS also organized fundraising workshops led by its experienced Local History Services (LHS) staff.

 For more information, guidelines or applications for eligible organizations, call (317) 2321882 or visit www.indianahistory.org/grants.

 Lilly Endowment is an Indianapolis-based private philanthropic foundation created in 1937 by three members of the Lilly family through gifts of stock in their pharmaceutical business, Eli Lilly and Company.
 In keeping with the founders’ wishes, the Endowment supports the causes of community development, education and religion and maintains a special commitment to its hometown, Indianapolis, and its home state, Indiana.

 About the Indiana Historical Society

-Since 1830, the Indiana Historical Society has been Indiana’s Storyteller, connecting people to the past by collecting, preserving, interpreting and sharing the state’s history.
-A private, nonprofit membership organization and an Affiliate of the Smithsonian Institution, IHS maintains the nation’s premier research library and archives on the history of Indiana and the Old Northwest and presents a unique set of visitor exhibitions called the Indiana Experience.
-IHS provides support and assistance to local museums and historical groups, publishes books and periodicals; sponsors teacher workshops; produces and hosts art exhibitions, museum theater and outside performance groups; and provides youth, adult and family programs.
+Since 1830, the Indiana Historical Society has been Indiana’s Storyteller™, connecting people to the past by collecting, preserving and sharing the state’s history.
+A private, nonproﬁt membership organization, IHS maintains the nation’s premier research library and archives on the history of Indiana and the Old Northwest and presents a unique set of visitor experiences called the Indiana Experience.
+IHS also provides support and assistance to local museums and historical groups; publishes books and periodicals; sponsors teacher workshops; produces and hosts art exhibitions, museum theater and outside performance groups; and provides youth, adult and family programs.
 IHS is a Smithsonian Afﬁliate and a member of the International Coalition of Sites of Conscience.